 Every year across the U.S., community emergencies strike localities and whole regions, with attendant property damage, injury and loss of life.
-Among the serious harms resulting from these events is psychological trauma, affecting both survivors and the emergency responders who come to their aid.
+Among the serious harm resulting from these events is psychological trauma, affecting both survivors and the emergency responders who come to their aid.

 Since 1995, at the time of a terrorist bombing in Oklahoma City, Trauma Recovery, EMDR Humanitarian Assistance Programs has brought mental health clinicians with evidence-based therapy to the scene of disasters, providing pro bono care to thousands.